rust-lang/rfcs/text/2540-formal-function-parameter-attributes.md

 ## Errors & Warnings

-There are two errornous situations when it comes to

 ### Warning: Unused attribute

 When using an non-defined attribute that is not used by either the language or a custom defined procedural macro.